lucylucy83/blog/content/Face-Routine.md

 <h3>Exfoliate carefully

 Our skin naturally exfoliates dead cells, but with age and unprotected sun exposure, the natural exfoliation process slows and may stop entirely.
-This results in an unever skintone, dull, dry, or flaky skin; clogged, enlarged pores; bumps, wrinkles and a loss of firmness.
+This results in an uneven skin tone, dull, dry, or flaky skin; clogged, enlarged pores; bumps, wrinkles and a loss of firmness.

 Helping skin gently exfoliate reveals the beautiful, soft, hydrated skin hiding beneath.